clemencehuang/memoryGame/README.md

 ## Design and Content Structure

 ### Design
 All design elements were carefully considered to give a vintage feel to the game.
-The play area and arrangement of cards were intentionally kept simple and graphic to mimic a real life memory card game that we remember from our childhood.
+The play area and arrangement of cards were intentionally kept simple and graphic to mimic a real life Memory Card game.
 Even though hosted online, the design deliberately stays away from a typical digital gaming look.

 The graphic patterns were chosen for their warm and colourful design, reminiscent of the 70s.
+I took particular inspiration from my own set of Memory Game cards that I still own today.
 They feel part of the same family of cards, yet have distinguishable shapes and colours that allow the user to memorise them quickly.

 ![Logo](assets/readme/logo/memoryGame_logo.png)

 ### Font
-"Xxx" was chosen as a font due to its playful vintage features, the bold serifs give it a fun character.
+"Platypi" was chosen as a font due to its playful vintage features, the bold serifs give it a fun character.

 ### Color Scheme
 Colours are bright, bold and fun, but have a warmth that remains sophisticated to appeal to any age group.